-After 6 years of organizational changeover, you might find yourself at the helm of a messy and disorganized Twitter feed.
+After several years of organizational changeover, you might find yourself at the helm of a messy and disorganized Twitter feed.
 Should you hit the reset button on your inherited social accounts?
 In this post, we’ll explore why that might be a good idea.

-At Mightybytes, we see our clients struggling with this frequently.
-Someone new takes over the social media accounts and finds themselves at a loss to sort out who the account is following and why.
-Too often, organizations feel compelled to hang on to these legacy follows because, well, someone must have followed them for a reason, right?
+It happens all the time.
+Someone new to your organization takes over the social media accounts and finds themselves at a loss to sort out who the account is following and why.
+Too often, organizations feel compelled to hang on to legacy follows because, well, someone must have followed them for a reason, right?

 Not always.
 As the new social media manager, you have to take back control of your feeds so that you can understand and utilize them.
 That’s why it’s okay to hit the reset button on your social accounts for a full-on Twitter purge.
 Just be sure to do it the right way.

 Steps for Cleaning Up Your Twitter Feeds

 If it’s at all possible, talk to the person who previously managed the social media accounts to get a brief rundown on how they’re being managed, what lists are being curated, who is being followed, and why.

 Negotiate authority over the Twitter feed you manage.

 If you’ve been hired to manage social media accounts, you need to have the final say over how they’re used.
 In other words, you don’t want to have to ask permission to unfollow someone.
 Your boss should trust that whatever you’re doing on social channels is in the best interest of the company, even if it means immediately unfollowing 500 people.

 Don’t follow more people than you have followers.